-James Klingbeil, chairman and CEO of Klingbeil Capital Management, has more than 50 years of development experience with multifamily and residential product types.
-He built his first 19-unit garden apartment property in Columbus while attending the Ohio State University.
-Over the next five decades, Klingbeil, and entities with which he was affiliated, developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities, including a wide variety of apartment product types containing more than 43,000 units across 47 metropolitan markets.
+James Klingbeil, Chairman and CEO of Klingbeil Capital Management, has over 50 years of development experience with multifamily and residential product types.
+He built his first 19-unit garden apartment property in Columbus, Ohio, while attending The Ohio State University.
+Over the next five decades, Klingbeil, and entities with which he was affiliated, developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities including a wide variety of apartment product types containing over 43,000 units in 47 metropolitan markets.
 Klingbeil Capital Management is now focused on asset management and institutional investment.

-Klingbeil serves as chairman and chief executive officer of Klingbeil Capital Management, which acts as the investment manager for multifamily value-added investment funds as well as other Klingbeil family investments.
-He also serves as chairman of the Klingbeil Company, which he founded in 1961.
-The Klingbeil Company has engaged in nearly every aspect of residential real estate investment, development, construction, and management since its formation.
-Klingbeil has also participated in the development of sales housing, as a cofounder and chairman of the Anden Group from 1975 to 1985, which built approximately $1 billion worth of sales housing not only in the United States, but also in Paris and London.
+Klingbeil currently serves as Chairman and Chief Executive Officer of Klingbeil Capital Management which acts as the Investment Manager for multifamily value-added investment funds as well as other Klingbeil family investments.
+He also serves as Chairman of The Klingbeil Company, which he founded in 1961.
+The Klingbeil Company has engaged in nearly every aspect of residential real estate investment, development, construction and management since its formation.
+Klingbeil has also participated in the development of sales housing, as a co-founder and Chairman of the Anden Group from 1975-1985, which built approximately $1 billion of sales housing not only in the United States, but also in Paris and London.

 Klingbeil has been active throughout his career in real estate and business organizations, as well as national and community activities.
-The bulk of his industry involvement has revolved around ULI, for which he has served on various committees and as a trustee for more than 30 years.
-He served as president of ULI from 1991 to 1993 and was chairman of the ULI Foundation until July 2012.
-Klingbeil also serves as chairman of the board of UDR Inc., a publicly traded real estate development trust.
-He serves as trustee and executive committee member of the Ohio State Foundation.
+The bulk of his industry involvement has revolved around the Urban Land Institute (ULI), for which he has served on various committees and as a Trustee for over 30 years.

 Dean of the University of Pennsylvania